jeremychow99/node-store-api/README.md

 # About:
 Store API built using Node.js with Express and Mongoose.
-Code written with guidance from John Smilga's NodeJS Tutorial and Projects Course.
+Code written with guidance from an online tutorial course.

 # API documentation:
-Endpoint: localhost:<portnumber>/api/v1/products
+Endpoint: localhost:portnumber/api/v1/products

-Default port is configured to 3000 in app,js
+Default port is configured to 3000 in app.js

 API Search Parameters:
 | Parameter | Description | Type|